-These savings are passed on to customers, with this quality model barely costing $30 per dozen.
+These savings are passed on to customers, with this quality model often costing around half the price of Pro V1s.

 There are definitely benefits to be had from gaming higher-quality golf balls, but no ball is going to compensate for horrendously off-centre strikes or super thin shots.

 If you can afford it, it’s definitely worth gaming with a premium ball and trying to obtain that extra edge over your playing partners.